 It seems obvious, but creating a mobile-first website should take smaller screens and slower connection speeds into consideration.
 Ensuring your site is mobile responsive (adjusting the sites layout and dimensions to a screen it’s being browsed on) may well be a quick solution but it most certainly isn’t the right one.
 Scaling up your content from mobile to desktop is essential for achieving a fast loading mobile user experience via 3G and 4G connections.
 Optimising your mobile sites performance includes two key factors:

 - The time it takes to render content on the screen (such as an image)

 - The speed in which a user can then interact with that content

+How long do you think mobile users are willing to wait for a web page to download and render before they abandon it?
+You should be able to get the answer to this from your analytics solution.
+Generally speaking, mobile users are more tolerant than desktop users when waiting for a web page to load.
+This is because of slower network speeds and people moving when they’re using their mobile devices, preventing a consistent connection from being established.
 However, loading time is a major contributing factor to users abandoning a website.
 On average, if a page takes up to 4 seconds to render, sites can see a 25% page abandonment rate – very concerning when you think about how many users that could equate to.

 Use responsive images to speed up the user’s mobile experience

 - Minimise HTTP requests to download content for your website by prioritising or personalising the content